rossslaney/forms-rn-cli/readme.md

 > ScreenHeaderContainer -> 'Container' demo used to show a dynamic header on each 'Screen'
 > DataCard -> 'DumbComponent' demo used to show a simple visual component

+## Set up Azure B2C Auth:

+> Create an Azure AD B2C application for iOS in the Azure Portal and register a redirect URI for your application.
+It should be in the following format: msauth.[BUNDLE_ID]://auth
+> copy and adjust the app name from 'example' to your app name in AppDelegate.m file from example: https://raw.githubusercontent.com/stashenergy/react-native-msal/master/example/ios/example/AppDelegate.m
+> copy and adjust the app name from 'example' to your app name info.plist from example: https://raw.githubusercontent.com/stashenergy/react-native-msal/master/example/ios/example/Info.plist
+> update the b2cConfig and b2cScopes in msalConfig.ts

+### Optionally Remove Auth Features:

+Simply remove the Auth functions from the splash and entity codebehind files ->

+> e.g. delete this from Splash.codebehind -> await Auth_codebehind.HandleSignInPress(state.Auth as AuthState, dispatch);

 ## Add a 'Screen'

 Add a new 'Screen' and associated codebehind file connected to the SessionStore in App.tsx.